UndergroundCellular/UndergroundCellular.github.io/index.md

 [For Developers](#for-developers)

 ## Introduction
-This repository contains our continuous monitoring infrastructure (based on a customized Android system dubbed Android-MOD) for recording fine-grained observability data when users engage with mobile apps using underground cellular networks, as well as our efforts for mitigating Video Stream Stalls (VSSes) in subways on Android devices.
+This repository contains our continuous monitoring infrastructure (based on a customized Android system dubbed SubCell) for recording fine-grained observability data when users engage with mobile apps using underground cellular networks, as well as our efforts for mitigating Video Stream Stalls (VSSes) in subways on Android devices.
 We also release a portion of our measurement data (with proper anonymization).
-Our latest Android-MOD system is built upon vanilla Android 13/14.
+Our latest SubCell system is built upon vanilla Android 13/14.
 Therefore, you'll be able to run codes in this repo by patching these modifications to proper framework components.

 ### [The entire codebase and sample data are available in our [Github repo](https://github.com/UndergroundCellular/UndergroundCellular.github.io).]